Why Your Dog Does Not Need a Heartworm Test Every Year

-Heartworm is a large internal parasite that is spread through the mosquito.
-Dogs with a case of heartworm disease start out with mild symptoms like coughing and exercise intolerance but later develop full blown cardiomyopathy (with swelling in the limbs, fluid buildup in the lungs, and reluctance to move as the dog becomes quickly exhausted).
+Heartworm is a large internal parasite (worm) that is spread through the mosquito when young and as an adult lives in the heart.
+Dogs with a case of heartworm disease start out with mild symptoms like coughing and exercise intolerance but later develop full-blown heart disease (cardiomyopathy and congestive heart failure, with swelling in the limbs, fluid buildup in the lungs, and reluctance to move as the dog becomes quickly exhausted).

+Dogs are tested so that they can be treated and the adult heartworms killed before they cause heart disease.
 Testing dogs from the shelter, older dogs that have never been on preventative, and dogs that have been off of preventative for a long time is really needed.
 Annual testing of dogs that are on heartworm preventative is not necessary, however.
-It is not harmful to the dog, only to your wallet, so unless you feel the need to test you should just keep your dog on the preventative.
+Testing that often is not harmful to the dog, only to your wallet, so unless you feel the need to test, you should just keep your dog on the preventative.

-Throughout my years in practice, including several years in some of the areas with the highest endemic heartworm populations the US (Mississippi valley), I never saw one dog test positive that was already on monthly heartworm preventative.
+Throughout my years in practice, including several years in some of the areas with the highest endemic heartworm populations in the US (Mississippi valley), I never saw one dog test positive that was already on monthly heartworm preventative.
 I have never met a colleague who found a positive heartworm dog that was being treated with preventative.
+(Which is why the companies that sell heartworm preventative will guarantee their product.)

 Vets make a profit on each test, certainly a lot more than in just dispensing the medicine.
 It does not harm the dog, just the owner, so there has been no outcry to stop the procedure.